-224 (b) Magnetic sensor manipulation
+(b) Magnetic sensor manipulation

-225 Instead of manipulating the cues, manipulations can also take place on the level of the biological (magnetic) sensor (Fig. 2B).
-Currently, there are three sensor types proposed: (1) 226 the radical-pair-based mechanism in the eye (Hore & Mouritsen, 2016); (2) a magnetic-227 particle-based mechanism (Wiltschko et al., 2006), likely located in the upper beak and 228 innervated by the ophthalmic branch of the trigeminal nerve (Beason & Semm, 1996; Heyers 229 et al., 2010; Kishkinev et al., 2013); and (3) a magnetoreceptor in the inner ear, either based 230 on magnetite (Wu & Dickman, 2011; but see Malkemper et al., 2019) or on electromagnetic 231 induction (Nimpf et al., 2019; Jungerman & Rosenblum, 1980).
-Electromagnetic induction 232 was first described for aquatic animals (Lohmann & Johnsen, 2000; Paulin, 1995) and was 233 recently suggested to be the basis of a magnetic compass and/or map sense in pigeons (Nimpf & Keays, 2022).
-Experimental proof for a role of electromagnetic induction in songbird navigation is currently lacking, hence we focus herein on the first two mechanisms.
+Instead of manipulating the cues, manipulations can also take place on the level of the biological (magnetic) sensor (Fig. 2B).
+Currently, there are three sensor types proposed: (i) the radical-pair-based mechanism in the eye (Hore & Mouritsen, 2016); (ii) a magnetic-particle-based mechanism (Wiltschko et al., 2006), likely located in the upper beak and innervated by the ophthalmic branch of the trigeminal nerve (Beason & Semm, 1996; Heyers et al., 2010; Kishkinev et al., 2013); and (iii) a magnetoreceptor in the inner ear, either based on magnetite (Wu & Dickman, 2011; but see Malkemper et al., 2019) or on electromagnetic induction (Nimpf et al., 2019; Jungerman & Rosenblum, 1980).
+Electromagnetic induction